 Black Radish

 You know you’ve reached the dead of winter when even your fresh vegetables start to look frost bitten.
-But don’t be fooled, beneath the black radish’s harsh exterior is a pearly white flesh and one of New England’s most flavorful locally grown organic root veggies.
+But don’t despair, beneath the black radish’s harsh exterior is a pearly white flesh and one of New England’s most flavorful locally grown organic root veggies.

 Black radishes make great radish chips and they pair particularly well in salads with the juicy blood oranges that tend to ripen towards the end of winter.

 These vibrant winter roots are as spicy as they are colorful.
-Michael recommends thinly slicing these beauties onto a salad or shredding them into a dressing of rice vinegar, fresh lime juice, toasted sesame oil, and honey.
+We recommend thinly slicing these beauties onto a salad or shredding them into a dressing of rice vinegar, fresh lime juice, toasted sesame oil, and honey.
 But watch out, a little goes a long way!

 Our 5 Most Delicious Radish Recipes